cybozu-go/neco/docs/dctest.md

 ### `DATACENTER`

-You can choose the base of upgrading test by specifying `DATACENTER` make variable.
+When building the base of upgrading test with `SUITE=./bootstrap`, you can choose reproduced environment by specifying `DATACENTER` make variable.
-The value can be `staging` (default) or `production`.
+The value can be `staging` or `production`.

-This variable makes sense only when `SUITE=./upgrade` is specified.
+This variable makes sense only when `SUITE=./bootstrap` is specified.

 `make test` accepts this variable.